“Let it go!”

 When it comes to letting go of the past and of someone you love, you have plenty of good company.

-The letting go quotes that follow are taken from souls throughout history who have gone through what you’re going through now.
+We've curated the following letting go quotes taken from heartbroken souls throughout history who have gone through what you’re going through.
+And to help you do something we know is not easy.

 1. “Learning to let go should be learned before learning to get.
 Life should be touched, not strangled.
 You’ve got to relax, let it happen at times, and at others move forward with it.” ~Ray Bradbury